shlok-agarwal/Traffic-Sign-Classifier/writeup.md

 The model was able to correctly guess 4 of the 8 traffic signs, which gives an accuracy of 50%.
 Two other images were predicted almost correctly.
 This indicates that the network could possibly benefit from more data and trying deeper neural networks.

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
+### Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-#### 1. Discuss the visual output of your trained network's feature maps.
+Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+Looking at the feature map, the first convolution layer learns the shape of the traffic sign.
+You can see the border of the sign is recoginized in each of the six layers.
+Although the output of the second convolution layer is not clear, intuitively the second layer learns the finer details of the signs.
+I think about it in this way because when architecting the network, I found that adding a second layer improves the validation accuracy.